consoledotdev/home/content/tools/server-monitoring.md

 community built.
 Exporters are also run as a separate binary which you must download, configure and run, but for simple server monitoring the officially supported [node_exporter](https://github.com/prometheus/node_exporter) is easy to get up and running.
-However, this may not be the case for all exporters.
+This may not be the case for all exporters.
 The quality of unofficial third-party integrations is always a problem for any monitoring product, especially as the integration becomes more obscure.

 {{< close-div >}}